Read more RSTV articles here.

 There are many things at stake.
 First and foremost would be the violence and terrorism which has spread to all nooks and corners as this has actually prevented any government in Afghanistan from reaching out to the people who are in dire need of various essentially.
 The people of Afghanistan over the past 25-30 years have seen nothing but wars, destruction, killings and tremendous pain and suffering.

-Without the cooperation of regional actors– i.e. China, Russia, India, Pakistan, Iran, Turkey even Uzbekistan for example have the shared concern that unless the situation in Afghanistan is stabilized, it is going to impact all the players in the region as it has ramifications beyond geographical boundaries- which we have seen in events such as 9/11.
+Without the cooperation of regional actors– i.e. China, Russia, India, Pakistan, Iran, Turkey even Uzbekistan, for example, have the shared concern that unless the situation in Afghanistan is stabilized, it is going to impact all the players in the region as it has ramifications beyond geographical boundaries- which we have seen in events such as 9/11.
 The Chinese are equally concerned as instability there would impact the Xinjiang province, and areas such as Kashgar as well.
-There are lot of reports which suggest that certain parties are training the Uighur militants there; in fact there are reports of even other central Asian militants being trained there for various purposes.
+There are a lot of reports which suggest that certain parties are training the Uighur militants there; in fact, there are reports of even other central Asian militants being trained there for various purposes.
 Thus, in that way, the regional dynamics also change since both India and China are seen as strategic partners to bring peace and stabilize the situation and not as rivals as is being portrayed that India is on the side of America and is against China.

-Further, it is easy to be pessimistic about Afghanistan, this is because that despite all the efforts that have been made both domestically in Afghanistan as well as by concerned regional players, there is no real political process on track which would suggest that through a process of confidence building measures that maybe some degree of internal stability or improvement in the security situation can be assured.
+Further, it is easy to be pessimistic about Afghanistan, this is because that despite all the efforts that have been made both domestically in Afghanistan as well as by concerned regional players, there is no real political process on track which would suggest that through a process of confidence-building measures that maybe some degree of internal stability or improvement in the security situation can be assured.
 It is for these very reasons that we need to keep trying.
-For the Afghans, it is not an academic choice, it is a choice of life and death, and certainly for anyone who is in the government or anyone who aspires to be in the government, the central issue would be that of internal stability and security for its neighbours and especially for India.
+For the Afghans, it is not an academic choice, it is a choice of life and death, and certainly, for anyone who is in the government or anyone who aspires to be in the government, the central issue would be that of internal stability and security for its neighbours and especially for India.
 When India looks at her own security environment, clearly an internal Afghanistan peace process and an internal Afghanistan meeting-of-minds is something which would be entirely in our interests.
 This is because, from 1979, with the entry of foreign forces in Afghanistan, our own security environment has been transformed beyond all measure.
-Thus, on our part we need to keep trying no matter what the odds are to see that we do what we can to bring about greater stability.
+Thus, on our part, we need to keep trying no matter what the odds are to see that we do what we can to bring about greater stability.

 When we look at the role that US, Russia and Iran would need to play, we get the picture that they can potentially play a very important role.
 Also, the Trump administration has clearly articulated a powerful statement of intent as far as their South Asian strategy is concerned.
 It is in that context that we see that one is looking at the American role with an entirely different context- for example, at one point, it was about the withdrawal of American troops, but the larger sense is that the Americans want to be there at least to see the transition.